 Reduction of environmental impacts can reflect in the expansion of economic, environmental and social benefits.
 To obtain satisfactory results in different areas of sustainable development, it is necessary to incorporate monitoring, inspection and disclosure of information by the strategic sectors.
-Therefore, sustainability reports such as the Sustainable Logistic Management Plans (SLP) may be a great alternative (FRANCO et al., 2017).
+Therefore, sustainability reports such as Sustainable Logistic Management Plans (SLP) may be a great alternative (FRANCO et al., 2017).

-In this sense, this study aims to evaluate the environmental indicators in a public HEI, demonstrating the benefits of sustainability initiatives, and highlighting the SLP as an alternative for budget stability of these institutions.
+In this sense, this study aims to evaluate the environmental indicators in a Brazilian public HEI of federal administration, demonstrating the benefits of sustainability initiatives, and highlighting the SLP as an alternative for budget stability of these institutions.
 Furthermore, with the evaluation of environmental indicators in a federal HEI through a case study, it will be possible to assess the environmental impacts of this institution to identify quantitative and qualitative variations over time.
-Based on our results, we propose implementing the SLP with concrete sustainability actions as priority initiatives for the survival of public HEIs in Brazil.
+Based on our results, we propose the implementation of SLPs with concrete sustainability actions as a priority initiative for the survival of public HEIs in Brazil.